 Deploying a password policy using a GPO is the seasoned solution since it was introduced when Active Directory was released in 2000.

 In Active Directory, before the release of Windows Server 2008, you could only have one Password Policy and Account-Lockout Policy per domain.
 However, there are times when you need a group of users to have a different password policy.
 This is because it is best practice to enforce strong password policies to privileged accounts in the domain.
 For example, employees in the finance department may need a stronger password policy and account lockout policy than employees in the production department.
 Similarly, the manager of a department may need a different account policy than their subordinates.

-With the release of Windows Server 2008 Operating System, Active Directory gained one major feature that was missing in the previous versions.
+With the release of the Windows Server 2008 Operating System, Active Directory gained one major feature that was missing in the previous versions.
 Fine-Grained Password Policy (FGPP), which gives AD the ability to set different password policies and account lockout policies for a different set of users in a domain was introduced.

 The following steps describe how to create an FGPP:

 - Open ADSI Edit tool, Start Menu → Administrative Tools → ADSI Edit

 - In the Menu Bar on the ADSI Edit console, select Action → Connect to

 - In the Connection Settings dialog box, select Default Naming Context as the connection point and Default Domain as the computer and click OK